 Heat Cycle

-In a female cat, the ovaries do not release any eggs until mating has taken place, known as stimulation-based ovulation.
+In a female cat, the ovaries do not release any eggs until mating has taken place, known as mating-induced ovulation.
 You will notice that when a female cat comes into heat, they tend to be very affectionate and vocal, they will do a lot of grooming and rolling around during this time.
 This is due to an influx of hormones and is an indicator that she is ready to ovulate and is trying to attract a male to complete the process and become pregnant.

 Mating